-The potential benefits of biostimulants are particularly relevant in countries like India, where farming have problems, such as poor soil health, low water availability, and the continued reliance on conventional agricultural methods.
-Although the adoption of biostimulants has shown promise in improving crop yields and quality, especially under suboptimal conditions, their use remains less in many regions (Singh et al., 2020).
-Factors contributing to lower utilization include less awareness among farmers, a lack of comprehensive research on localized biostimulant products, and the no provisions of regulatory frameworks to ensure product quality and efficacy (de la Peña & del Río, 2019).
+The potential benefits of biostimulants are particularly relevant in countries like India, where farming problems, such as poor soil health, low water availability, and the continued reliance on conventional agricultural methods exists.
+Although the adoption of biostimulants has promising effct in improving crop yields and quality, especially under suboptimal conditions, their use remains less in many regions (Singh et al., 2020).
+Factors contributing to lower utilization include less awareness among farmers, lack of comprehensive research on localized biostimulant products, and no provisions of regulatory frameworks to ensure product quality and efficacy (de la Peña & del Río, 2019).
 Furthermore, the demographic that influence farmers’ decision-making, such as cost, access to information, and perceived benefits, play a vital role in the adoption of biostimulants.

-Growing importance of sustainable farming practices, that essential to evaluate farmers' awareness, perceptions, and willingness to adopt biostimulants.
-Studies on the socio-economic factors influencing the use of biostimulants in different farming communities can provide valuable remarks into the barriers to adoption and how these obstacles can be addressed in future for awareness programs, policy support, and research initiatives (Bhattacharyya & Jha, 2012).
+Growing importance of sustainable farming practices, that is essential to evaluate farmers' awareness, perceptions, and willingness to adopt biostimulants.
+Studies on the socio-economic factors influencing the use of biostimulants in different farming communities can provide valuable remarks into the barriers to adoption and into how these obstacles can be addressed in future for awareness programs, policy support, and research initiatives (Bhattacharyya & Jha, 2012).
 The future of biostimulants in promoting sustainable agriculture will rely on farmer education, availability to biostimulants products, and a supportive regulatory environment that ensures product quality and consistency.
 By bridging the knowledge gap and improving accessibility, biostimulants can play a crucial role in transforming agriculture into sustainable, environmentally friendly, and climate-resilient industry.

 The study was carried out with the broad objectives to find the level of awareness regarding biostimulants and to know the farmers’ perception towards biostimulants.